John Swinney: United States relations

 Swinney faced strong criticism for attending a state banquet at Windsor Castle in honour of Donald Trump during his 2025 state visit to the UK: SNP MP Chris Law posted then hastily deleted a tweet saying, "Sitting at tonight's banquet dinner with President Donald Trump, is conceding that it's acceptable to support genocide in Gaza".
 Co-leader of the Scottish Greens Ross Greer called on Swinney to boycott the dinner, saying, "Donald Trump is one of the most dishonest, disgraced and dishonourable people in the world.
 He is the last person on earth who deserves a banquet in their honour."
 Swinney insisted that it was in Scotland's interests for him to attend the dinner, saying, "I don't think people in Scotland would understand their first minister leaving Scotland's seat empty, when there are big issues that affect the jobs and the livelihoods of people in Scotland."
 Northern Irish First Minister Michelle O'Neill and Welsh First Minister Eluned Morgan both refused to attend the dinner.

+In April 2026, Trump announced the lifting of tariffs following a direct request from King Charles III during his state visit to the United States.
+Swinney’s earlier meetings with Trump in July and September 2025, in which he raised concerns about the impact of tariffs on the Scotch whisky industry, formed part of broader efforts by multiple stakeholders to bring attention to the issue.
+Following the announcement, Swinney and Trump held further communication, including a direct phone call, during which the tariff decision and its impact were discussed.
+Swinney subsequently stated that Trump had expressed appreciation for the issue being raised with him previously.
+Public statements issued after the exchange indicated that Trump acknowledged the discussions he had held with Swinney on Scotch whisky tariffs with Trump stating that Swinney played a “major part” in ending the tariffs on Scotch whisky.

+Swinney however faced criticism for attempting to claim credit for Trump removing the tariffs when an image shared by the SNP, featuring Swinney's likeness and signature and claiming that Swinney "fought for Scotch whisky and he delivered", was widely ridiculed.
+The SNP's opponents accused Swinney and the SNP of having "some brass neck" for trying to claim credit for the tariff relief.
+Scottish Conservative MSP Murdo Fraser posted on X: "John Swinney claims credit for the discovery of penicillin, the moon landings, and Scotland qualifying for the 2026 World Cup."
+Scotland Secretary Douglas Alexander said that the leading role had been played by UK Government negotiators and that neither of Swinney's meetings with Trump had led to a reduction in tariffs.